-New development may have implications on surface water drainage and increased risk in vulnerability to flooding.
-Number of housing completions located within a flood-plain Number of planning No significant effect identified No significant effect None of the opportunity sites are in a Flood Zone.
-None of the opportunity 0 0 0 Likely effects: N/A Likely effects: permissions granted contrary to the advice of the Environment Agency on flood risk grounds. identified sites are in a Flood Zone.
-N/A Over all Impact on SA Objec tive 12 0 0 0 SA 13 The historic environment is a key component of a high quality environment.
+New development may have implications on surface water drainage and increased risk in vulnerability to Number of housing completions located within a flood-plain No significant effect identified None of the opportunity sites are in a Flood Zone.
+0 0 0 Likely effects: flooding.
+Number of planning permissions granted contrary to the advice of the Environment Agency on flood risk grounds.
+No significant effect identified None of the opportunity sites are in a Flood Zone.
+0 0 0 Likely effects: N/A Over all Impact on SA Objec tive 12 0 0 0 SA 13 The historic environment is a key component of a high quality environment.
 Opportunities for the sustainable re- Percentage of listed buildings 'at risk' No significant effect identified - 0 0 0 Likely effects: N/A use of historic buildings.
 Number of grant-aided schemes.
 No significant effect identified - 0 0 0 Likely effects: Percentage of Conservation Areas with up-to-date appraisals and management plans No significant effect identified A Conservation Area Appraisal has recently been produced for Leek.
-0 0 0 Likely effects:
+0 0 0 Likely effects: Number of housing N/A 0 0 0 Likely effects:

-the countryside, which do not constitute either 'agricultural exceptions' or affordable housing schemes Other Major positive effect: Redevelopment of vacant properties and mills and enhancement of existing property is a key objective of the Masterplan. - + ++ ++ Likely effects: Likelihood/certainty: High Scale: Local - Leek Temp/Perm: Permanent Recommendation: None Over all Impact on SA Object iive 13 0/+ 0/++ 0/++ Recommendation.
-None SA 14 The Town Centre needs to connect the town's visitor attraction appeal to an improved evening economy.
+the countryside, which do not constitute either 'agricultural exceptions' or affordable housing schemes Other Major positive effect: Redevelopment of vacant properties and mills and enhancement of existing property is a key objective of the Masterplan. - + ++ Likely effects: Likelihood/certainty: High Scale: Local - Leek Temp/Perm: Permanent Recommendation: None Over all Impact on SA Object tive 13 0/+ 0/++ 0/++ SA 14 The Town Centre needs to connect the town's visitor attraction appeal to an improved evening economy.
 Considered that tourism potential is underplayed, with existing assets not fully exploited.
-There is strong public demand for delivery of a Community/Arts/H eritage facility, to be prominently sited in the Town Centre and would Tourism, leisure and cultural related completions, by type (Number) Major positive effect: Masterplan encourages further tourism development and includes the provision of a hotel, leisure facilities and arts centre.
-Support for developing the special character and heritage of the town.
+There is strong public demand for delivery of a Community/Arts/H eritage facility, to be prominently sited in the Town Centre and would Tourism, leisure and cultural related completions, by type (Number) Major positive effect: ■ Masterplan encourages further tourism development and includes the provision of a hotel, leisure facilities and arts centre. ■ Support for developing the special character and heritage of the town.
 Greater choice and linked trips provided through new facilities and accommodation.
 Better links and overall improvement of the town encourage more visitors.
 Redevelopment of key sites and improvement of the gateways to the town.
-Improved parking provision. ++ ++ ++ Likely effects: Likelihood/certainty: Medium Scale: Local - Leek Temp/Perm: Permanent Recommendation: None be a driver for the improved evening offer.
-For the principal town in Staffordshire Moorlands there is very limited hotel provision within or adjacent to the Town Centre.
-Overall Impact on SA Obje ctive 14 ++ ++ ++ Sum nmary - Appraisal against Er vironmental Objectives: -/++ -/++ -/++ are f be ca impl few negative cumulative enter carried out for some of the o lemented.
-There may be a n act of remediation of any co masterplan being predominantly price in the process of the process wever Habitat and Protected Sp y mitigation and/ or compensat peing exposed through redevelo ecies Surveys may need to ory measures opment but a positive are positive effects such as enco land and redevelopment of vacar · · · · · · · · · · · · · · · · · · ·
+Improved parking provision. ++ ++ ++ Likely effects: Likelihood/certainty: Medium Scale: Local - Leek Temp/Perm: Permanent Recommendation: None